Flushing Remonstrance: Background

 Stuyvesant's policy was not very different from the one evolving in the Netherlands: an official recognition of the Dutch Reformed Church bundled with broad tolerance within the church and a policy of connivance, turning a blind eye to non-conformist religious practices.
 At the same time, Stuyvesant also opposed Jewish arrival in New Amsterdam.
 On another front, the Stuyvesant family was broadly tolerant.
 Judith, Stuyvesant's wife, was a fierce advocate for New York's slaves, promoting the practice of baptism as a first step toward freedom.

-His policy met with resistance from some English settlers in the towns of Vlissingen (currently Flushing), Rustdorp (currently Jamaica, Queens), and 's Gravesande (currently Gravesend, Brooklyn), places where Quaker missions were sent.
-Stuyvesant's actions, however, also met with the support of other English settlers and magistrates who informed on those embracing unorthodox teachings and meeting in small and unsanctioned religious meetings of lay people called conventicles.
-Thus, Stuyvesant found himself drawn into the religious debates and bickering of the English community in the Atlantic colonies and debates in England which culminated in the Conventicle Act 1664.
+His policy met with resistance from many English colonists in Vlissingen, Rustdorp and 's-Gravesande, all of which had been host to previous Quaker missions.
+Stuyvesant's actions, however, also met with the support of other English colonists, including local magistrates, who informed on those embracing unorthodox teachings and meeting in small and unsanctioned religious meetings of lay people called conventicles.
+Thus, Stuyvesant found himself drawn into the religious debates of the English Atlantic World and debates in England which culminated in the Conventicle Act 1664.

 This policy resulted in numerous acts of religious persecution and harassment.
-In 1656 William Wickenden, a Baptist minister from Rhode Island, was arrested by Dutch colonial authorities, jailed, fined, and exiled for baptizing Christians in Flushing.
+In 1656 ,William Wickenden, a Baptist minister from Rhode Island and William Hallett, Sheriff of Flushing were arrested by Dutch colonial authorities, jailed, fined, and exiled for baptizing Christians in Flushing.
 In the same year Robert Hodgson was arrested, tried, and sentenced to two years of manual labor with slaves for his preaching of Quakerism.
 In 1661, in the town of Rustdorp, Henry Townsend (Norwich) and Samuel Spicer were fined for holding Quaker conventicles and Townsend was banished as well.
-Stuyvesant sent three new magistrates, all Englishmen, and a half dozen soldiers to gather information on dissidents.
-The soldiers were billeted in the homes of the dissidents until they agreed to conform.
-In 1662, in 's-Gravesande, Samuel Spicer and his mother, Micha, along with John and Mary Tilton were imprisoned and later banished.
-They moved to Oyster Bay, then outside of the authority of New Netherland, and returned to their town after 1664 when the British took control of the colony.
+Stuyvesant sent three new magistrates, all English colonists, and six colonial militiamen to gather information on dissidents.
+The militiamen were billeted in the homes of the dissidents until they agreed to conform.
+In 1662, in 's-Gravesande, Samuel Spicer and his mother, Micha, along with John and Mary Tilton, were imprisoned and later banished.
+They moved to Oyster Bay, then outside of the authority of New Netherland, and returned to their town after 1664 when the English took control of the colony.